KateMcGuane/static-website/README.md

 ### Code Used

 - I followed the format of the Love Running Walkthrough Project.
 This was to ensure best practice in creating my first interactive Front-End web application.
--

 ### Content

-I wrote the majority of the content for the website myself.
+I wrote the content for the website myself.

 ###  Media